collage: richmond, civil war soldiers, horseback ridings

 The Confederates under General Robert E.Lee, managed to hold off the Northern troops for 9 1/2 months.
 However, by early April the Confederates could protect Petersburg no longer and evacuated the damaged city.
 Both armies began their trek toward Appomattox leaving behind 70,000 casualties in what was the longest siege in American warfare.
 Lee's surrender at Appomattox Courthouse would occur one week later.
 Visitors center/gift shop with exhibits and film presentations.
 Walking tour around battlefield sites.

-PARKING: 4 designated accessible parking spaces, located in front of Visitors Center on either side of ramp.
+PARKING: 4 designated accessible parking spaces, located in front of each Visitors Center on either side of ramp.
 Parking space 8 ft. wide.
 Accessible aisle 5 ft. wide.
 Nearby ramps well marked.
 RV parking.

 TYPES OF PATHS TO OR AROUND ATTRACTION: Paved and gravel, rough terrain, horse/foot/bike trails (some).
 Paths accessible to persons with mobility disabilities.
 Steep grades may require assistance for persons in wheelchairs.
 Length of paths 3/4 of a mile.